yaojieliu/dataset-watchdog/README.md

 Before we move to any management side, make sure your dataset on the server is password protected by htaccess authentication.

     1. > 'mkdir /path/to/your/dataset/folder'
-    2. upload your data /path/to/your/dataset/folder
+    2. upload your data to /path/to/your/dataset/folder
     3. It's always a good idea to provide md5checksum to all your files
     4. > 'chmod 644 /path/to/your/dataset/folder' #read-only for others
     5. > 'cd /path/to/your/dataset/folder && chmod 644 ./*'
     6. copy .htacess and .htpassword to /path/to/your/dataset/folder

 ## Step 2: Set up Google Forms to collect applications
-Now let's create a Google Forms for online application:
+Now let's create a Google Form for online application:

    1. Create a Gmail account for managing dataset
    2. Use your account to create a Google Forms (Drive --> New --> More --> Google Forms)